dsoprea/ZapLib/README.txt

 written in Python.
 I put a significant amount effort into calling the standard dvb-apps by invoking them as external processes in a separate thread, but I kept having critical issues reading the output using the "subprocess" module.
-This was most likely due to a bug that I was missing, but it the choice to refactor dvb-apps into a set of libraries, although higher risk, was obviously going to produce a more-efficient solution.
+This was most likely due to a bug that I was missing, but the choice to refactor dvb-apps into a set of libraries, although higher risk, was obviously going to both work and produce a far more efficient solution.

 As the original utilities had also made design decisions that weren't of use to me, it also afforded me the chance to make different decisions, as long as I